figure002/nextwall/README.md

     make install

-This will also install icons for nextwall, so you need to update the system's icon cache by running the post-installation script:
+This will also install icons for nextwall, so you need to update the system's icon cache by running the post-installation script (you may need to run this as root):

     cmake/debian/postinst